Arch-Network/book/src/getting-started/bitcoin-and-electrs-setup.md

 # Clone the Mempool fork of Electrs
 git clone https://github.com/Arch-Network/electrs && cd electrs

-# Switch to the mempool branch which contains required customizations
-git checkout mempool

 # Build and run Electrs in release mode
 # - Uses verbose logging (-vvvv) for debugging
 # - Connects to Bitcoin Core in the default directory